This four-day, in-person workshop takes place at CBA on Tuesday—Friday, November 29—December 2, from 5:00 pm—8:00 pm.

 About the Workshop:

-This in-person class at Center for Book Arts is taught by instructor Maria Veronica San Martín.
-This in-person course on conceptualizing and making artist’s books for all experience levels (though some previous book arts knowledge or experience is helpful) is taught by Instructor Maria Veronica San Martin in CBA’s studios.
+This in-person course at Center for Book Arts, taught by instructor Maria Veronica San Martín, focuses on conceptualizing and making artists’ books for all experience levels (though some previous book arts knowledge or experience is helpful).

-There are a total of eight spots available in this small-group workshop to ensure the Instructor is able to support each student’s work and process.
+There are a total of eight spots available in this small-group workshop to ensure the instructor is able to support each student’s work by adapting to their creative process.
 Register now before the class fills up!